The City of Portland's Nonprofit Arts Agency

 Our goal is to sustain and nurture exceptional local talent including visual artists, performing artists, writers, and creatives.
 "The Living Action Plan of 2018" helps to guide our efforts toward sustainability with the implementation of programs to attract patrons to Portland as a world-class art destination.

 If you like what we do, please let us know and share with others.

-Creative Portland strives to attract people who value our creative community and supports the artists and creative entrepreneurs who already live here.
+Creative Portland strives to attract people who value our creative community and support the artists and creative entrepreneurs who already live here.
 Here are some of our key projects:

-Started 12 years ago, First Friday Art Walk has blossomed into a monthly arts and cultural event that takes place on the first Friday of every month (regardless of weather) throughout the city, centered primarily in the Arts District.
+First Friday Art Walk, which began in 2000, has blossomed into a monthly arts and cultural event that takes place on the first Friday of every month (regardless of weather) throughout the city, centered primarily in the Arts District.
 Over 3,000 people come downtown each month to visit galleries and museums, see live performances, buy work from street artists, and greet friends as they stroll along city streets.